 Last spring I spruced up the front of our garage apartment landscaping by adding some plants, some rock, and a nice concrete landscape curb.
-We did this a few years ago to the front of our last house and loved it so much, we wanted to do the same thing here.

 This post is sponsored by The Home Depot as part of the ProSpective Tool Review Program.